Lizzie Crozier French: Women's suffrage

 French's suffragist activities began as early as the 1880s, when she spoke to passers-by at Knoxville's Market Square.
-As the suffragist movement gained momentum in the 1900s, she was elected president of the Tennessee Suffrage Association, and organized a writer's club to help women write letters-to-the-editor to newspapers across the state.
+As the suffragist movement gained momentum in the 1900s, she was elected president of the Tennessee Equal Suffrage Association, and organized a writer's club to help women write letters-to-the-editor to newspapers across the state.
 In 1913, she engaged in a widely publicized debate with Rogersville anti-suffragist Annie Riley Hale at the National Conservation Exposition at Knoxville's Chilhowee Park.

 After Congress sent the 19th Amendment to the states for ratification in the spring of 1919, French spent much of her time in Nashville lobbying state legislators.
 By the time the legislature convened in August 1920 to consider the amendment, thirty-five states had ratified the amendment, leaving it one state short.
 French and her colleagues set up headquarters in the Maxwell House Hotel in Nashville, and after a marathon lobbying session, the state house certified the amendment on August 19, 1920, and the amendment thus became law.